NEW

 Will getting a flu vaccine protect me against COVID-19?

 A flu vaccine will NOT protect you from getting COVID-19, but it can prevent you from getting influenza (flu) at the same time as COVID-19.
 This can keep you from having a more severe illness.
 While it’s not possible to say with certainty what will happen in the winter, it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading during that time.
-That means that getting a flu vaccine is more important this year than ever to protect your health and prevent hospitals from becoming overcrowded with flu patients and COVID-19 patients.
+That means that getting a flu vaccine is more important than ever to protect your health and prevent hospitals from becoming overcrowded with flu patients and COVID-19 patients.

 What are the ingredients in vaccines?